A bringer of light and a girl called hope

 Trying for number two—things fall apart

 Just after Luke’s first birthday we were ready to try again, this time for a daughter.
-At the back of mind I had a niggling concern—I knew that I would not be getting any younger so if our first attempt had only resulted in one viable embryo, the chances of later attempts working were slim.
+At the back of mind I had a niggling concern—I knew that I would not be getting any younger so if our first attempt had only resulted in one viable embryo, the chances of these latter attempts working were slim.
 But, since we didn’t have any alternatives to IVF, we went back to the clinic in the hopes of conceiving again.
 It was supposed to be our last attempt—regardless of the outcome—and at first, everything seemed so much easier second time around.
 But on the day of the embryo transfer we received a phone call from the clinic.
 They told us that they were very sorry but that we didn’t need to come through for the transfer—all of our embryos had perished overnight.
 Words can’t express the loss that I felt in that moment.
 My lovely husband cancelled his appointments, held my hand, took me out for a picnic and promised that we would try again.

 We did, a second laparoscopy and a good deal of counselling later.
 This time our eggs were extracted on Luke’s second birthday and we joked about telling our son years (much) later that his sister had been conceived on his birthday.
 Two of our embryos were viable and the transfer went ahead as planned.
 I had all of the symptoms of being pregnant and we were really hopeful.
 But three days before we were due to have our pregnancy test I started spotting, then bleeding, and by the time we had our test I knew for certain that I wasn’t pregnant.
 Once again the loss was crushing and this time, there was no hope.
 We had both agreed that we wouldn’t try again.